afloyd/mongo-migrate/README.md

 Options:
-	-runmm, --runMongoMIgrate		Run the migration from the command line -c, --chdir <path>				Change the working directory (if you wish to store your migrations outside of this folder -cfg, --config <filename>		DB config file name
+	-runmm, --runMongoMIgrate		Run the migration from the command line -c, --chdir <path>				Change the working directory (if you wish to store your migrations outside of this folder -dbc, --dbConfig            	JSON string containing db settings (overrides -c, -cfg, & -dbn).
+The parameter when used would look like this:
+										-dbc="{ host: 'localhost', db: 'mydbname', port: '27017', username: 'myuser', password: 'mypwd'}" -cfg, --config <filename>		DB config file name
 	--dbn, --dbPropName <string>	Property name for the database connection in the config file.
 The configuration file should contain something like
 										{
 											appDb : { //appDb would be the dbPropName
 												host: 'localhost',
 												db: 'mydbname',
 												//port: '27017' //include a port if necessary }
 										}

 Commands:
 	down [revision]		migrate down (stop at optional revision name/number)